-Apple's built-in AirPrint feature makes it easy to print directly from any iPhone or iPad without downloading additional drivers.
+Apple's built-in AirPrint feature makes it easy to print directly from any iPhone or iPad without downloading additional programs to your mobile device.

 - You can only use AirPrint with printers compatible with Apple's technology.
 Check this list to make sure your printer is AirPrint-enabled.

 - Make sure your phone and your printer are on the same Wi-Fi network.

 - Next, open the app you want to print from and find the print option, which may be under Share, Print or Other Options.
 Tap Print or the printer icon and select Choose an AirPrint-Enabled Printer.
 For this example, we printed something directly from Apple's email client.